Yugo: Later models

-Besides all the Koral versions available, other models included the Florida and Skala.
-In October 2003, an agreement with Fiat was reached for production of the Fiat Punto by Zastava for Eastern European markets, which was known as the Zastava 10.

-The Koral IN L, with a Peugeot fuel-injected 1.1 L-60 PS engine, met the European Union safety standards in a test supervised by the German Technischer Überwachungsverein (Technical Monitoring Association), a necessary step for importation to E.U. countries.
+Besides the Koral versions, other models included the Florida and Skala.
+In October 2003, an agreement with Fiat was reached for production of the Fiat Punto by Zastava for Eastern European markets, known as the Zastava 10.
+The Koral IN L, equipped with a Peugeot fuel-injected 1.1 L-60 PS engine, met the European Union safety standards in a test supervised by the German Technischer Überwachungsverein (TÜV), a necessary step for importation to EU countries.